Darts is an easy game to learn how to play, but very hard to master.

-Learning how to play darts begins with developing a basic comfort level with holding and throwing the dart.
+First, learning how to play darts begins with developing a basic comfort level with holding and throwing the dart.

-Once you have the fundamentals down, you can move on to popular games to play at the bar or at home.
+Then, once you have the fundamentals down, you can move on to popular games to play at the bar or at home.

-Darts can be played with steel tip darts on a classic bristle board, or with soft tip darts on an electronic dartboard or simple soft tip board.
+These dart games can be played with steel tip darts on a classic bristle board, or with soft tip darts on an electronic dartboard or simple soft tip board.